Silen1t/TaskApp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0 1.0 License.
 See the LICENSE file for details.